sighupio/distribution/docs/schemas/onpremises-kfd-v1alpha2.md

 ### Description

-Set to false if you manage the NVIDIA repositories externally and wish to skip their configuration with furyctl.
+Set to false if you manage the NVIDIA container toolkit's repositories externally and wish to skip their configuration with furyctl.
 Default is true.
+Notice that containerd itself is installed from binaries and does not use a repository.
+See `.spec.kubernetes.advanced.airGap` for other download options for containerd.

 ## .spec.kubernetes.advanced.containerd.registryConfigs